-In #MeToo landmark moment, high stakes Weinstein rape trial starts in New York
+In #MeToo landmark moment, high-stakes Weinstein rape trial starts in New York

 Weinstein has denied the allegations, saying any sexual encounters he had were consensual.

-Monday’s court proceedings began with a pretrial conference in state court, with jury selection starting on Tuesday, according to Danny Frost, a spokesman for Manhattan District Attorney Cyrus Vance, whose office brought the charges.
+Judge Burke on Monday rebuffed a bid by the defense to sequester the jury during a trial that could last several weeks.

+On Tuesday, lawyers will start pre-screening jurors, asking them whether they can be impartial and to fill out written questionnaires.
+A second phase of jury selection is scheduled to begin on Jan.
+14, though the judge overseeing the case said that date was “optimistic.”

-The court sent jury questionnaires to 2,000 potential jurors.
+The court sent jury questionnaires to 2,000 potential jurors, according to a spokesman for the Office of Court Administration.

-The trial will hang over the Hollywood awards season, which began with Sunday’s Golden Globes.
-Weinstein was once a fixture at the industry’s glitzy ceremonies, with numerous critically acclaimed small-budget films such as “Shakespeare in Love,” which won the Oscar for best picture in 1999.

 One of the women Weinstein was charged with assaulting, former production assistant Mimi Haleyi, has said that Weinstein sexually assaulted her in 2006.
 Prosecutors say Weinstein raped the second woman, who has not been publicly identified, in 2013.

-Juda Engelmayer, a spokesman for Weinstein, said on Thursday that the two women in the criminal case had long-term relationships with Weinstein.
+Juda Engelmayer, a Weinstein spokesman, said on Thursday that the two women in the criminal case had long-term relationships with Weinstein.
 He said it was prejudicial to conflate the criminal matter with allegations in civil cases or with public grievances he said were lodged by women who were not part of any lawsuit.

-During Monday’s hearing, Assistant District Attorney Joan Illuzzi revealed that prosecutors had received potential evidence from federal prosecutors in Manhattan and New York State attorney general’s office, but declined to provide further details.

-Illuzzi said that prosecutors would ask Weinstein to stipulate that a person from the intelligence firm Black Cube had contacted one of his alleged victims in an effort to gather information.
-If Weinstein refused, prosecutors would call his former lawyer, David Boies to testify, Illuzzi said.

 Allegations against Weinstein first were reported in the New York Times and The New Yorker magazine in October 2017.